anderfuller/auto-er/README.md

 In the top level directory, there are 4 important files:

 * `main.py`: Main script that drives the whole ER process
-* `auto_er.py`: This is where all the logic for the refining and sweeps/second derivitivie is
+* `auto_er.py`: This is where all the logic for the refining and sweeps/second derivative  is
 * `prefs.yaml`: Contains all user-specified parameters that the script needs.
 Can be changed during an ER run as the script pulls data between refining/back emf measuring/sweeping
 * `power_supply.py`: Specific to our Keysight programmable DC power supply, can be refactored for other devices/communication protocols